 |Section Name||Number of Questions||Time Allotted||NMAT 2018 Cut off*|

 * Cut off is for MBA (Core) & MBA (HR) Program at NMIMS Mumbai Campus.This year level of difficulty of Day 1 slot 1 was on par with last year Assuming that the difficulty level doesn’t vary too much across different slots, we estimate similar cutoffs this year too.

-This year, out of 48 questions in the Quantitative Skills section, 23 were on Problem on Solving, 16 on Data Interpretation and 5 on Data Sufficiency.
-Surprisingly, the remaining 4 questions in the Quantitative Skills section were on Grouping and Conditionalities set typically asked in the Logical Reasoning.
+This year, out of 48 questions in the Quantitative Skills section, 23 were on Problem on Solving, 20 on Data Interpretation and 5 on Data Sufficiency.

-Majority of the questions on problem solving were easy to medium level of difficulty.
-In the past, the Quantitative Skills section of NMAT exam used to have 5 sets on Data Interpretation.
-However, this year, there were only four sets on Data Interpretation.
-Two of the four sets were data heavy and involved significant calculations.
+Majority of the questions on problem solving were of medium level of difficulty.
+There were five sets on Data Interpretation.
+Two sets (one including bar + pie chart and other having a table) were data heavy and involved significant calculations.
 Because of the nature of the presentation of the data, it required some effort to make sense of the data before the set could be attempted.
-The other two DI sets were relatively straightforward.
-The key to attempting this section was not to spend too much time on really calculation intensive sets and attempt the straightforward questionsbefore more time-consuming DI sets.
+The key to attempting this section was not to spend too much time on really calculation intensive sets and attempt the straightforward questions before more time-consuming DI sets.

 The Problem Solving questions were dominated by Modern Maths and Arithmetic.
 There was no question on Algebra.